-Capacity Managment consists of a number of sub-processes, of which there are various activities.
-The sub-processes of Capacity Managment are:
+Capacity Management consists of a number of sub-processes, of which there are various activities.
+The sub-processes of Capacity Management are:

-Resource Capacity Managment: The focus in this sub-process is the management of the individual components of the IT Infrastructure.
+Resource Capacity Management: The focus of this sub-process is the management of the individual components of the IT Infrastructure.
 It is responsible for ensuring that all components within the IT Infrastructure that have finite resource are monitored and measured and that the collected data is recorded, analyzed and reported.
-As necessary, action must be taken to manage the available resource to ensure that the IT Services that it supports meet the business requirements.
-In carrying out this work, the Capacity Managment process is assisted by individuals with specialist knowledge in the particular areas of technology.
+As necessary, action must be taken to manage the available resource to ensure that the IT Services that it supports to meet the business requirements.
+In carrying out this work, the Capacity Management process is assisted by individuals with specialist knowledge in particular areas of technology.

-The activities that are carried out by the sub-processes are described in Section 6.3.
+The activities that are carried out by the sub-processes.
 Each of the subprocesses carries out many of the same activities, but each sub-process has a very different focus.
-Business Capacity Management is focused on the current and future business requirements, while Service Capacity Managment is focused on the delivery of the existing services that support the business and Resource Capacity Managment is focused on the technology that underpins all the service provision.
+Business Capacity Management is focused on the current and future business requirements, while Service Capacity Management is focused on the delivery of the existing services that support the business and Resource Capacity Management is focused on the technology that underpins all the service provision.